danhper/python2-http-wrapper/README.md

 # http-wrapper

-A very basic HTTP wrapper library over urllib for Python2.
+A very basic HTTP wrapper library around urllib for Python2.

 It only has a very limited set of feature compared to httplib but allows to deal easily with pages with 'exotic' encodings.